-As we describe in more detail below, to make it as an official Olympic sport Pickleball would need to be recognized by the International Olympic Committee (IOC).
-The main criteria is that the sport be played in 75 countries across four continents for Mens competition or 40 countries on three continents for female sports…and Pickleball is not there yet.
+As we describe in more detail below, to make it as an official Olympic sport, Pickleball would need to be recognized by the International Olympic Committee (IOC).
+The main criteria are that the sport must be played in 75 countries across four continents for Men’s competition or 40 countries on three continents for female sports…and Pickleball is not there yet.

 For the Tokyo 2020 Summer Olympics, baseball/softball, karate, skateboarding, sport climbing, and surfing.
 Pickleball doesn’t meet the criteria (yet) but some people are predicting …2028.